DISHDevEx/cntf-stress-test/README.md

 # CNTF - Stress Test

 ## Purpose
-This source code repository stores the configurations to load ten thousand User Equipment devices (UEs) to the 5g network while simultaneously uploading data packets to webservers.
+This source code repository stores the configurations to load thousands of User Equipment devices (UEs) to the 5g network while simultaneously uploading data to a webserver.
+This test gives insights on how well a 5g network can maintain quick upload speeds under heavy traffic.

 ## Deployment
 Prerequisites:

-* *Please ensure that you have configured the AWS CLI to authenticate to an AWS environment where you have adequate permissions to create a cluster, security groups and IAM roles.*
+* *Please ensure that you have configured the AWS CLI to authenticate to an AWS environment where you have adequate permissions to create an EKS cluster, security groups and IAM roles.*
 * *Please ensure that the "CNTF-Main" branch has been deployed, as this ensures that the cluster and other necessary AWS infrastructure are available to support the execution of scripts in this repository.*

 Steps: